wfan19/wfan19.github.io-old/_posts/2018-4-21-Tackling-Dummy-Story-So-Far.md

 - Easy to prototype and manufacture

 At first, this set of goals left me scratching my head.
 However, while doing my research, I stumbled across this picture:

 ![alt-text](https://media.consumeraffairs.com/files/cache/news/Dartmouth_mobile_tackling_dummy_biggreenblogalert.blogspot_large.jpg)
 Pardon the low quality...

 The picture showcased the original version of the Mobile Virtual Player, the one by Dartmouth, when they still wanted to use a ball drive, also to achieve Omni-directional movement.
 What really sparked my idea was the fact that it seemed like this design had its minimalistic frame embedded *into* the foam.
 This meant that the frame itself did not need to have the round shape needed for self-balancing.

+It was this revelation that eventually lead to my current design, with an aluminum extrusion frame and foam outer shell.

+[insert picture of current CAD]

+I can't wait to put this thing together once school ends!